QRFlow

 YouTube QR Code

 Convert a YouTube link to a QR code so people can watch a video, open a playlist, or subscribe instantly.
+Also searched as YouTube to QR code, QR code to YouTube, or YouTube channel QR code generator.

 Instagram QR Code

-Create an Instagram QR code for your profile and download PNG/SVG on web/desktop for print or sharing.
+Create an Instagram QR code for your profile and download PNG/SVG on desktop/web for print or sharing.

 Error correction is why a QR code can still scan when it’s a bit dirty or blurred.
 But there’s a catch: higher correction usually makes the QR denser, which can hurt scanning if you print small.